Nikhil1422003/High-available-deployment-AWS-TERRAFORM/README.md

 We don't have to necessarily need to go to console for fetch the DNS name We can get it in terminal using output concept .
 Configuration files for this step are located in the [output.tf](https://github.com/Nikhil1422003/High-availblle-deployment-AWS-TERRAFORM/blob/main/output.tf) file in this repository.

+**As we mentioned in the output.tf file we will get loadbalancer DNS then we can paste that DNS in browser we will get our output after we apply below commands**

 #### Step 11 : Application

 Once the above-mentioned steps are completed, apply the following commands to create the resources: